Florida International University Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At FIU, approximately 22% of students took out student loans averaging $6,154 a year.
-That adds up to $24,616 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At FIU, approximately 85% of students took out student loans averaging $5,715 a year.
+That adds up to $22,860 over four years for those students.

-How Much Money Do FIU Graduates Make?students who graduate from FIU with a bachelor's degree go on to jobs where they make an average salary of $46,300 in their early years.
-This is good news for future FIU graduates since it is 16% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do FIU Graduates Make?bachelor's degree recipients from FIU make around $46,300 per year during the early years of their employment.
+That's great news for FIU students since it is 16% more than the average college graduate's salary of $39,802 per year.

 Location of Florida International University